andresugartechea/introToIM/midtermProject/day1/Monday07.md

 ## Results:

-This is what we obtain when we run the program: https://youtu.be/V2Lvg1DU9OE
+[This](https://youtu.be/V2Lvg1DU9OE) is what we obtain when we run the program.

 ·Start position:
 <img src="start.png" width="400" />